Mucosal-associated invariant T cell: Molecular characteristics

-Development & presence in the body
+Development and presence in the body

 Like all T cell subsets, MAIT cells develop in the thymus.
 Here, T cells rearrange their TCRs and are subjected to TCR affinity tests as a part of positive selection and negative selection.
 However, rather than undergoing selection on MHC class I or II molecules, MAIT cells interact with the MHC class I-like molecule, MR1, on thymocytes.
 MR1 also serves as the antigen-presenting molecule outside of the thymus that binds to TCR and activates MAIT cells.
 MAIT cells display effector-like qualities before leaving the thymus, which is why they are often described as innate-like T cells in the peripheral tissue.
 This thymic development process is found in both mice and human MAIT cell populations.

 In healthy humans, MAIT cells are found in the lungs, liver, joints, blood, and mucosal tissues, such as the intestinal mucosa.
 In total, MAIT cells make up roughly 5% of the peripheral T cell population.
 MAIT cells are most common in the liver, where they usually comprise 20-40% of the T lymphocyte population.
 Moreover, parenchymal and nonparenchymal liver cells are efficient antigen presenting cells for MAIT.
 The total murine MAIT cell population is roughly ten times smaller than the human MAIT cell population.

 While MAIT cells display effector characteristics immediately out of the thymus, they may also undergo clonal expansion in the periphery and establish antigen memory.
 In this way, MAIT cells display both innate and adaptive characteristics.